 Wildfire Risk to Communities is a free, easy-to-use website with interactive maps, charts, and resources to help communities understand, explore, and reduce wildfire risk.
 It was created by the USDA Forest Service under the direction of Congress and is designed to help community leaders, such as elected officials, community planners, and fire managers.More Info

-Townships, cities, and volunteer fire departments all play a critical role in community wildfire resiliency.Read more
+Townships, cities, tribal nations, and volunteer fire departments all play a critical role in community wildfire resiliency.Read more

 The Minnesota DNR offers updates on current fire danger and burning restrictions within the state.